inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ## DOCKER COMPOSE

 Docker compose is a tool for defining and running multi-container Docker applications.
-Instead of creating the network, postgres, pgAdmin, and taxi_ingest containers separately we can use a YAML file with Docker Compose to create everything with one command.
+Instead of creating the network and the postgres and pgAdmin containers separately we can use a YAML file with Docker Compose to create everything with one command.
 - Containers defined within a YAML file are automatically created within the same network.
 You don't need to define the network.
 - Each container is defined as a service in the yaml file.
 The name of service is also the name that you can access the service with.